Destination

 Climate

-Ghana is warm all year round, with average temperatures between 26 and 32 degrees Celsius, rising upto 40 degrees in the northern half of the country.
-Average humidity is about 80 to 90% between April and November in the southern zone, reducing towards the northern half.
+Ghana is warm all year round, with average temperatures between 26 and 32 degrees Celsius, rising to 40 degrees in the northern half of the country.
+Average humidity is around 80 – 90% between April and November in the southern zone, decreasing towards the northern half.

 Meals

-Ghanaians have a deep culinary culture, with varied, and elaborately prepared meals.
-Most meals are originally spicy, but you can request for them to be prepared less spicy.
-Besides restaurants, a large variety of street food stands can be found all across the country.
+Ghanaians have a deep culinary culture, with varied, and elaborate dishes.
+Most dishes are originally spicy, but you can request for them to be prepared less spicy.
+Besides restaurants, there is a wide variety of street food stands throughout the country.

 Market

-Ghana is generally not based on a supermarket culture.
-Most people buy household food stuff and other wares from open markets.
-You would find a buzzling atmosphere on these markets, with cars and human traffic crisscrossing a wide space of all sorts of food and household stuff.
+In general, Ghana does not have a supermarket culture.
+Most people buy household food and other goods at open markets.
+These markets have a buzzling atmosphere, with cars and human traffic crisscrossing a large area of all kinds of food and household goods.

 Transport

-Though online booked taxi services such as bolt, uber, and yango are increasing their presence in the main urban centres, mini-buses are the common means of transport for most Ghanaians.
+Although online-booked taxi services such as Bolt, Uber, and Yango are increasing their presence in the main urban centres, minibuses are the common means of transport for most Ghanaians.
 They carry more than one person, often between 6 and 10 people.
-Fares are handed out in cash or mobile money on the bus, to the conductor, who Ghanaians call the ‘Mate’.
-For longer intercity distances, bigger busses that are more comfortable to travel even in the night are available.
+Fares are paid in cash or mobile money on the bus to the conductor, whom Ghanaians call the ‘Mate’.
+Larger buses are available for longer intercity jorneys and are more comfortable to travel in, even at night.

 Street hawking and begging

-Closely associated with transport is a vibrant street hawking culture.
-One can buy almost anything on major roads, including fast foods, raw foods, dog chains, car tyres, pets, and wood products.
-Hawkers could easily pass for 100 meter runners, for their swift moves manoeuvring between vehicles to sell to passengers in moving cars.
+Closely linked to transport is a vibrant street hawking culture.
+One can buy almost anything on major roads, including fast food, raw food, dog chains, car tyres, pets, and wood products.
+Hawkers could easily pass for 100 meter sprinters, as they manoeuvre quickly between vehicles to sell to passengers in moving cars.

 Funerals

-Do not mistake funerals to be merry-making events.
-Mourning the departed is always a memorable event of all sorts of display.
-You will find mourners dressed in black or red in moving cars and walking singing and druming on the streets from the morgue to the funeral grounds (if distance is not more than a kilometer), amidst horning and cyclists.
-Children are not permitted at funeral grounds, unless accompanied by an adult.
+Funerals should not be mistaken for events of merry-making.
+The mourning of the departed is always a memorable event with all kinds of displays.
+You will see mourners dressed in black or red in moving cars, singing and beating drums on the streets from the morgue to the funeral grounds (if the distance is less than a kilometre), amidst horns and cyclists.
+Children are not allowed at the funeral grounds, unless accompanied by an adult.

 Church and mosque services

-Generally, it is a common saying that after every three blocks of houses is a church of a sort.
-Small, medium, and big churches and mosques are situated in high density residential areas.
+In general, it is a said that there is a church of some kind every three blocks.
+Small, medium, and large churches and mosques are situated in high density residential areas.
 It is rather surprising to find a quiet church service.
-On all days of the week, especially on Sundays, loud noices from church premises are a normalised nuisance in Ghana that almost everyone has come to accept as part of social functioning.
-The haphazard location of churches and mosques is a consequence of poor enforcement of spatial plans.
-This in turn has been the outcome of the existence of parallel land governance authorities, held by chiefs as primary landowners on one hand, and by the state, which is the regulator of land use and spatial planning, on the other hand.
+On all days of the week, especially on Sundays, loud noises from church premises are a normalised nuisance in Ghana that almost everyone has come to accept as part of social functioning.
+The haphazard location of churches and mosques is a consequence of poor enforcement of land use plans.
+This, in turn, is the result of the existence of parallel land governance authorities, held by chiefs as primary landowners on the one hand, and by the state as the regulator of land use and spatial planning, on the other.

 Meet the Guides